Types of electric height adjustable desk frame explained

 a,b and c are all exceptionally reliable so If we give extreme examples for multi-leg usage this may help explain further:..

-2) If the frame is for a workbench used day in day out with heavy equipment placed to one end then 501-11 should be the first choice.
+2) If the frame is for a workbench used day in day out with heavy equipment possibly being placed to one end of the top then 501-11 would be the ideal choice.

 If further advice is required please speak to your supplying dealer and he will be pleased to assist with any information you require.